 Seasonal Guide

-Wildfire smoke is not like normal outdoor air pollution.
-The particles are smaller, the chemicals are more dangerous, and the AQI can jump from safe to hazardous in a few hours.
+Wildfire smoke is not like normal air pollution.
+The particles are smaller.
+The chemicals are more toxic.
+And the AQI can jump from safe to dangerous in a few hours.
 Here is what the numbers mean and what to do at each level.

 April 2026 · 9 min read